The Role of Habits in Self-Management

 How we form habits can be summarised into four key steps.
 For the steps below, let’s take the example of someone taking ice cream on a hot day.

 1. Cue: Habits start with a cue.
-Cues can be events, feelings, or thoughts that trigger the behaviour.
+Cues can be events, feelings, or thoughts that trigger the behavior.
 In our example, the cue could be the hot weather, or seeing someone else eating ice cream, or seeing the ice cream truck.

-2. Craving: After the trigger, the cue is followed by a craving, which is what motivates the behaviour or habit.
+2. Craving: After the trigger, the cue is followed by a craving, which is what motivates the behavior or habit.
 That feeling of wanting ice cream after seeing someone else eating ice cream is the craving in this case.

 3. Response: The craving then leads to an action, which is then known as the response.
 As soon as the person in our example wants ice cream (their habit), they would most likely get it, which is the response.

 4. Reward: The response is followed by a reward, which can be a positive outcome or a feeling of satisfaction.
-After our person eat their ice cream, they feel refreshed, satisfied, and cooled, which is the reward for eating ice cream.
+After our person eats their ice cream, they feel refreshed, satisfied, and cooled, which is the reward for eating ice cream.

 Almost all habits can be explained using the above four steps.
 Easy, right?
 Now that we’ve understood how habits work, here’s how we can use what we just learned to modify our habits and routines: